 DMAS requires that CPS registry checks be requested prior to the start of employment with additional supervision provided to the employee until the records check results are received.

 C-2: General Service Specifications (2 of 3)

-Note: Required information from this page (Appendix C-2-c) is contained in response to C-5.
+Note: Required information from this page is contained in response to C-5.

 C-2: General Service Specifications (3 of 3)